How Is Property Divided In A California Divorce?

 In reaching a settlement, community property must be characterized, valued and divided.
 This can present some highly complex questions:

 - What happens to separate assets that become community property during the marriage?

 - How do you trace these transformations?

 - What is the true value of non-financial assets such as personal property and real estate?

 - How do you divide a marital estate that consists primarily of a house and retirement assets?

 - What property is not subject to equal division?

-When necessary, we utilize the services of forensic accountants, appraisers, business valuation specialists and others.
-These professionals can provide insight and support to the client's case, during the negotiation process or in court testimony.
+When necessary, we work with forensic accountants, appraisers, business valuation specialists and others.
+These professionals can provide insight and support to the client’s case, during the negotiation process or in court testimony.

 Your financial future depends on the property settlement you receive.
 We can identify red flags that may indicate hidden assets or a low ball valuation on a business or rare collection.